-Everyone needs protection from falling, especially when working at heights.
-We can lose our balance or grip; we can slip, trip, or misstep at any time.
+We need protection because even those of us with experience working at heights can lose our balance or grip; we can slip, trip, or misstep at any time.
 We may think that our reflexes will protect us, but we're falling before we know it, and we don't have to fall far to be seriously injured.
-We've been falling since the first day when we started climbing trees.
+We've been falling since day one.
 Until we get better at landing, we'll need protection from falling.

 OSHA's general industry standards require employers to identify the potential for falls in the workplace and establish appropriate fall protection when they identify hazards.
 Four feet above the ground or a lower level is widely understood among general industry employers as the "trigger height" that requires you to take action to protect your employees from falls.

 Did you know that some trigger heights in general industry differ from four feet?
 Working above or adjacent to dangerous equipment requires action to protect employees from falls onto that equipment, regardless of height, and many types of scaffolds have trigger heights above four feet.

 Understanding OSHA’s fall protection trigger heights and the types of fall protection allowed in general industry will help you protect employees.

 The tables in this section identify trigger heights for a variety of general industry situations employees may encounter.

 Fall protection trigger heights are rule specific.
 Some trigger heights are activated when the height is met while others are activated when the height is exceeded.
 When this occurs, you must take action to protect your employees from the associated fall hazards.

 Selecting, installing, maintaining, and using fall protection can be challenging.
 Browse through any safety supply website today and you will see a wide variety of fall protection systems; however, not all systems provide equivalent levels of worker protection.
 Furthermore, one fall protection system may not be appropriate for every workplace situation.

 The rules referenced in the tables in this section will help you select appropriate fall protection systems when your employees work at heights that require you to take action to protect them.